folbricht/tpmk/README.md

 - Generating RSA/SHA256 keys in the TPM and exporting the public key
 - Generating x509 certificates and signing with a (file) CA
 - Writing of arbirary data to NV storage - intended to be used to store certificates
+- Creating SSH certificates for keys in the TPM

 A range of features and options are **not** available at this point, but may be implemented in the future.
 Suggestions and contributions are welcome.